oracle/graal/vscode/graalvm/README.md

 Once found, press Install.
 That action will install GraalVM Extention from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm).
 Reload will be requried.

 When installed, notice the "Gr" icon in the left-hand side Activity Bar.
-By clicking on the icon, a dialog with the following choices should display:
+By clicking on the icon, a dialog with the following choices displays:
 * Download & Install GraalVM
 * Add Existing GraalVM